Changes to Blackboard Assignment receipts summer 2017

 Always check the files you have submitted to make sure that they can be viewed or downloaded.

 Even with a receipt, the onus is still on the student to ensure that they have submitted the correct files, that they are in the correct format, and that they can be viewed in and/or downloaded from Blackboard.
-Not all students will read our guidance, of course, so please reiterate these points to any of your students who are required to submit work to Blackboard assignments.
+Not all students will read the guidance, so please reiterate these points to any of your students who are required to submit work to Blackboard assignments.

-You would have to open a receipt to see other details, such as which assignment it relates to and what file/s the student submitted for that attempt.
+Open a receipt by clicking on it, to see other details, such as which assignment it relates to and what file/s the student submitted for that attempt.

 Where you have multiple attempts or a large numbers of submissions, identifying a submission by a specific student to a specific assignment could be time-consuming.
 But, in case of dispute, the first step would be to ask the student to forward to you the receipt which was emailed to them.
 This will allow you to match it up with the receipt recorded in the course Fileshare using the unique number shown after the student username.